tfry-git/compressor-arduino/Readme.md

 ## Footnotes

-[1] Originally, I was switch the audio signal line, instead of audio ground.
-Switching on the ground connection has two advantages: First, the N-FETs gate-to-source potential will be independent of the current signal level, allowing for more linearity.
+[1] Originally, I was switching the audio signal line, instead of audio ground.
+Switching on the ground connection has two advantages: First, the N-FETs gate-to-source potential will be (mostly) independent of the current signal level, allowing for more linearity.
 Second, this way subject to some caveats you can switch on and off a stereo signal with a single N-FET pair (but alternatively, connect a second pair in parallel, also connected to pin D3).
 Of course, if your next stage is e.g. a high impedance amp, rather than a speaker coil, you should bias "Audio Ground Out" to ground via a largish resistor (some k Ohms).